-- a) The marking of questions in which a rubric was used posed numerous variations in allocated marks; and - b) Although moderation occurred in all subjects, mistakes were prevalent on moderated scripts that had undergone moderation at different levels.
+The marking of questions in which a rubric was used posed numerous variations in allocated marks.

-The DBE must ensure that markers are trained in the use/application of rubrics in subjects which utilise rubrics for marking.
+The DBE must ensure that markers are trained on the use/application of rubrics in subjects which utilise rubrics for marking.

 The marker training conducted by the DBE after the marking guideline standardisation meetings positively influenced the quality of marking in the different PED.
 Adherence to marking guidelines and minimal additional correct answers ensured consistency of marks allocated.
 Marks that were found to be outside the tolerance range were moderated and markers were assisted to minimise such deviations.
 The totality of good practice had a positive impact on the fairness, validity and reliability of the marking of the June 2019 NSC and SC (a) examinations.
 To improve the marking even further, the DBE is required to address the negative aspects highlighted in this report.